smrini/QMK-20keyPad/README.md

 # Key Advantages:

 * QMK Compatibility: QMK unlocks a universe of possibilities – program sophisticated macros, intricate key combinations, and layer functionalities to tailor the keypad precisely to your needs.
 * 20-Key Matrix Design: Space-saving matrix layout that allows you to create a compact yet efficient keypad that perfectly complements your workspace.
-Whether you favor dedicated media controls, application launchers, or complex macros...
+Whether you favour dedicated media controls, application launchers, or complex macros...
 * RP2040 Microcontroller: The RP2040zero ensures smooth performance for a cheap price.
-* Multi layer design: A fonctionality that gives the ability to of doing more than one thing to the same switch. or maybe difrent layout to difrent use.
+* Multi-layer design: A functionality that gives the ability to do more than one thing to the same switch. or maybe a different layout for different uses.
 * Embrace Customization: This project serves as a foundation for your creativity!
 Feel free to adapt the design to your preferred layout to create functionalities that perfectly align with your workflow.